youngsoul/autoencoder-driving-data/Readme.md

 * Run `01_training.py` to collect training data.

-The shape of the data will be 150 rows by 251 features, where feature[0] is the target value.
+The shape of the data will be 150 rows by 250 features and 1 label that represents the driving instruction.

+Snapshots of the road configuration and the driving instruction are created and the road is flattened into a new sample.

 ---